nf-core/configs/README.md

 We will be notified automatically when you have created your pull request, and providing that everything adheres to nf-core guidelines we will endeavour to approve your pull request as soon as possible.

-### Create the specific nf-core/configs for the pipeline
+### Create the pipeline-specific `nf-core/configs` files

-:warning: This has to be done on a fork of the `nf-core/configs` repository.
+:warning: This has to be done on a fork of the [`nf-core/configs`](https://github.com/nf-core/configs/) repository.

-[Fork](https://help.github.com/articles/fork-a-repo/) the `nf-core/configs` repository to your own GitHub account.
+[Fork](https://help.github.com/articles/fork-a-repo/) the [`nf-core/configs`](https://github.com/nf-core/configs/) repository to your own GitHub account.
+And add or edit the following files in the local clone of your fork.

+* `pipeline/<PIPELINE>.config`

-Within the local clone of your fork, if not already created, create the `pipeline/<PIPELINE>.config` file, and add your custom profile to the profile scope
+If not already created, create the `pipeline/<PIPELINE>.config` file, and add your custom profile to the profile scope

 ```Groovy
 profiles {